codeigniter4/CodeIgniter4/user_guide_src/source/changelogs/next.rst

 - new feature branches have been created for the email and queue modules, so they don't impact the release of 4.0.0
 - dropped several language messages that were unused (eg Migrations.missingTable) and added some new (eg Migrations.invalidType)
 - lots of bug fixes, especially for the database support
+- provided filters (CSRF, Honeypot, DebugToolbar) have been moved from app/Filters/ to system/Filters/
 - revisited the installation and tutorial sections of the user guide
-- code coverage is up to 78%
+- code coverage is at 77% ... getting ever closer to our target of 80% :)

+We hope this will be the last alpha, and that the next pre-release will be our first beta ... fingers crossed!

 The list of changed files follows, with PR numbers shown.

 - admin/
+	- starter/
-	- starter/README.md #1637
+		- README.md #1637
+		- app/Config/Paths.php #1685
+	- release-appstarter #1685

 - app/
 	- Config/
+		- Filters #1686
 		- Modules #1665
 		- Services #614216